mikecolbert/data_wrangling/python_review/python_data_structures.md

 print(accounting_2)
 # {'Stanley', 'Kevin', 'Oscar', 'Angela'}

-# Returns a new set containing only the elements that are common to both sets
+# Return a new set containing only the elements that are common to both sets
 accounting = {"Angela", "Oscar", "Stanley", "Kevin"}
 sales = {"Dwight", "Jim", "Stanley", "Phyllis"}
 hr = {"Toby"}